Unlocking History

 “The city of Marysville is to be the location of the reformatory institution for misguided youths,” reported the Marysville Daily Appeal, April 11, 1860.
 The bill stated, “There shall be erected upon the land conveyed to the city of Marysville, a State Reform School, for the instruction, employment and reform of juvenile offenders.”

-The school was constructed in 1861 and opened near the end of the year.
-It’s the same year the Civil War tore apart the country.
+The school was constructed and opened its doors in 1861, the same year the country plunged into Civil War.

-The new school housed eight boys in April 1862 and 13 later in the year.
-Meanwhile, San Francisco’s reform school housed many more children at a significantly reduced per-inmate cost.
+The new school housed eight boys in April 1862 growing to 13 later in the year.
+Meanwhile, San Francisco’s reform school housed many more children at a significantly reduced per-student cost.

-“The San Francisco people regret to see so pretty a plum as the State Reform School would be to them, slipping from their grasp, and have made another effort (to acquire the school),” reported the Marysville Daily Appeal, April 3, 1862.
+“The San Francisco people regret to see so pretty a plum as the State Reform School slipping from their grasp.
+(So, they) have made another effort (to acquire the school),” reported the Marysville Daily Appeal, April 3, 1862.

 San Francisco saw merging the two schools as a way to save money while attracting additional state funds.

-“The Assembly has just passed the General Appropriation bill, which appropriates $10,000 to the State Reform School.
-If that State School is transferred to San Francisco, this money will of course be transferred with it,” the paper wrote.
+“The Assembly passed the General Appropriation bill, (allocating) $10,000 to the State Reform School.
+If the school is transferred to San Francisco, this money will transfer with it,” the paper reported.

 The newspaper criticized the state’s support of charitable organizations using taxpayer funds.

-“These special appropriations (for charity-run orphanages) amount to $33,000.
-They are made in behalf of noble objects, and the institutions which are named to dispense them are undoubtedly worthy of State aid,” the paper reported.
-“But the State cannot this year afford (the expense due to) the calamities of civil war and the floods.
+“These special appropriations (for charity-run orphanages) amount to $33,000,” the paper reported. “(While) noble, the State cannot this year afford (the expense due to) the calamities of civil war and the floods.
 The State has her own benevolent institutions to support, which this year demand unusual expenditures.
-The … Reform School must be cared for and the state is not in a condition to dissipate its scanty means upon outside charities.”
+The state reform school must be cared for.”

 San Francisco lobbied for the school to be relocated.

-“The Assembly passed an act (Assembly Bill 505) providing for the removal of the inmates of the State Reform School (in Marysville) to the Industrial School, San Francisco,” reported the Marysville Daily Appeal, March 22, 1866.
+“The Assembly Bill 505 passed, providing for the removal of the inmates of the State Reform School (in Marysville) to the San Francisco Industrial School,” reported the Marysville Daily Appeal, March 22, 1866.

 By 1868, the Marysville reform school was a “deserted village,” according to newspapers.

 “At the rates paid the Industrial School for ‘boarding’ the Reform School boys, placing the number at 50, the total amounts in two years to $18,000.
-The State might as well keep house,” wrote the Marysville paper, April 22, 1868.
-“There is a valuable library at the Reform School which we should make an effort to obtain for our schools, if the Reform School is to be dismantled.”
+The State might as well keep (it),” wrote the Marysville paper, April 22, 1868.

 “Amid soaring costs and growing controversy, the Marysville Reform School was closed in 1868 by legislative decree,” wrote Macallair in the UC Davis publication.
 “Marysville’s remaining youths were transferred to the Industrial School.”